-- Zuraw 2009: let prosodic structure reflect how lexical access occurred - constraints like ALIGN(AccessedUnit, Left; PWord, Left) - if you access dispassionate as a whole unit, rest of grammar says make it one PWord → no need to aspirate the /p/ - but if you access is as dis+passionate, this constraint says passionate should be a separate PWord → its initial /p/ must get aspirated - (except it was a Tagalog case study) - Allows the grammar to say where a rule must apply and can't apply - only where the constraint ranking allows it can lexical access affect pronunciation - Smolensky & Goldrick 2016 (Allie will present Thursday, and you saw the colloquium last week, so I won't say much) - Isn't about speech planning per se, but builds gradient "activity" into the input to the grammar - Activity could just be a static property of an underlying representation /pəti(0.73t)/ - ...but it could also be affected by all kinds of on-line factors - have you recently activated /t/, or is there another one coming up? - how strongly activated is the whole word? - how sure are you about the word's phonological representation-have you finished retrieving all of it?
+- Zuraw 2009: let prosodic structure reflect how lexical access occurred - constraints like ALIGN(AccessedUnit, Left; PWord, Left) - if you access dispassionate as a whole unit, rest of grammar says make it one PWord → no need to aspirate the /p/ - but if you access is as dis+passionate, this constraint says passionate should be a separate PWord → its initial /p/ must get aspirated - (except it was a Tagalog case study) - Allows the grammar to say where a rule must apply and can't apply - only where the constraint ranking allows it can lexical access affect pronunciation - Smolensky & Goldrick 2016 (and colloquium last quarter) - Isn't about speech planning per se, but builds gradient "activity" into the input to the grammar - Activity could just be a static property of an underlying representation - French /pəti(0.73t)/ - the final consonant sort of wants to show up, but needs encouragement - such as a following vowel-initial word - ...but it could also be affected by all kinds of on-line factors - have you recently activated /t/, or is there another one coming up? - how strongly activated is the whole word? - how sure are you about the word's phonological representation-have you finished retrieving all of it?